Lance England - In Memory

 vocal health and communication skills.

-GARY SMITH’s twin passions of music and sport are reflected in his varied roles at Brooklands Radio – as a weekday host of music-based programmes and a mainstay of our Saturday afternoon sports coverage.
+GARY SMITH’s twin passions of music and sport are reflected in his varied roles at Brooklands Radio – as a weekday host of music-based programmes and co-presents Surrey Sportsnight on Thursday evenings.

 His main career has always been in the leisure industry and Gary is now manager of Feltham Airparcs Leisure Centre, near Heathrow.
 On radio he has covered football and local events for Milton Keynes-based Horizon Radio and for Jack Radio in Oxfordshire.
 Musically, he plays drums in a local band, The Seen and ran a mobile disco for many years.